ithinkandicode/JYDGE-Enhanced-Mod/README.md

   - *Now all the stats are +300% (OCD satiated!).
 Also makes melee builds slightly more powerful.*
 - Rita the Rocket Drone (Companion):
   - Shot interval 1 > 0.3, but clip size 1 > 3
-  - *Can she now shoot a volley of 3 rockets at once!
-And the reduced fire rate means she's less likely to kill you.*
+  - *Can now shoot 3 rockets at once.
+This also makes the "Companion Boost" perk (which boost fire rate) more useful for Rita.*
 - (REMOVED) Sickness:
   - *Reducing enemy HP to half was just too OP.*